 Algae represent a large diversity of species that are estimated from 40 000 to 10 million where the majority are microalgae.1 Microalgae are eucaryotic photosynthetic organisms that play a key role in aquatic ecosystems and account for approximately 40% of the global photosynthesis.2 They possess some different morphological, physiological, and genetic traits that confer the ability to produce several biologically active metabolites.3 Microalgae can yield a large pool of biomolecules with biological activities, such as carotenoids, phycobilins, polyunsaturated fatty acids, proteins, polysaccharides, vitamins, and sterols among other chemicals.4 These microalgal molecules can possess several health benefits and therefore be used in many sectors such as nutraceutical, pharmaceutical and functional foods.

 Besides, polysaccharides are polymeric carbohydrates, formed by repeating units joined together by glycosidic bonds.
 Recently, they have widely been investigated due to their chemical and biological activities.5 Polysaccharides present a large diversity of structures attributable to their variety in composition, substitutions and glycosidic bonds.
-Polysaccharides isolated from plants, fungi, yeasts and algae have attracted considerable attention for their biological activities in biochemistry and medicine.6 They exhibit a wide range of biological activities such as anti-inflammatory, antioxidant, antitumor, anticoagulant, antithrombotic, antimetastic, antitumoral, antiviral, antimicrobial and immunostimulatory.7-10 Laminarin and fucoidan are polysaccharides isolated from cell walls of brown seaweed that possess immunomodulatory, antitumor, antiviral and antioxidant activities.11
+Polysaccharides isolated from plants, fungi, yeasts and algae have attracted considerable attention for their biological activities in biochemistry and medicine.6 They exhibit a wide range of biological activities such as anti-inflammatory, antioxidant, antitumor, anticoagulant, antithrombotic, antimetastic, antitumoral, antiviral, antimicrobial and immunostimulatory.7-10 Laminarin and fucoidan are polysaccharides isolated from cell walls of brown seaweeds that possess immunomodulatory, antitumor, antiviral and antioxidant activities.11

 Isochrysis galbana and Nannochloropsis oculata are two marine microalgae that are produced industrially for aquaculture.
-They are important food source and feed additive that were widely used in the aquaculture industry.12 Nannochloropsis oculata has been reported to reduce blood pressure on hypertensive rats.13 Isochrysis galbana is well-known for its nutritional quality and to be a good source of lipids that can be used as a substitution of fish oil in a healthy human diet.14,15 Some promising curative effects were also reported including weight loss and reduction of glucose, triacylglycerol and cholesterol levels in diabetic rates.16 Moreover compounds from these microalgae exhibit interesting bioactivities like antibacterial, anti-inflammatory, anti-algal, antifungal, analgesics, and antioxidant activities.17-19
+They are important food source and feed additive that were widely used especially in the aquaculture industry.12 Nannochloropsis oculata has been reported to reduce blood pressure on hypertensive rats.13 Isochrysis galbana is well-known for its nutritional quality and to be a good source of lipids that can be used as a substitution of fish oils in a healthy human diet.14,15 Some promising curative effects were also reported including weight loss and reduction of glucose, triacylglycerol and cholesterol levels in diabetic rats.16 Moreover compounds from these microalgae exhibit interesting bioactivities like antibacterial, anti-inflammatory, anti-algal, antifungal, analgesics, and antioxidant activities.17-19

-Herein, we report the extraction of water-soluble polysaccharides in two microalgae, N. oculata and I. galbana, their composition in monosaccharides, the evaluation of their cytotoxicity against a cancer cell line and the antimicrobial activities against Gram-positive bacteria, Gram-negative bacteria and Candida strains.
+Herein, we report the extraction of water-soluble polysaccharides in two microalgae pastes, I. galbana (PEA) and N. oculata (PEB), their composition in monosaccharides, the evaluation of their cytotoxicity against a cancer cell line and the antimicrobial activities against Gram-positive bacteria, Gram-negative bacteria and Candida strains.
 Finally, this study also presents the antioxidant and anticholinesterase activities of these polysaccharidic extracts.

 EXPERIMENTAL